chriswallace/chriswallace.net/resume.md

 ## Professional Summary

-<p class="sub-heading">An Emmy-nominated design executive with over 15 years of remote leadership in creative direction and design.
+<p>I am an Emmy-nominated design executive with over 15 years of remote leadership in creative direction and design.
 Distinguished track record in pioneering innovative web applications, products, and editorial experiences for high-profile tech and media organizations like Google, Microsoft, Facebook, ESPN, the Boston Globe, AMC Networks, among others.
-Proven proficiency in implementing blockchain and AI technologies to develop novel digital ownership solutions in the realm of art and collectibles.</p>
+Design leadership expertise includes hiring, team building, management, and mentorship, elevating the quality of product organization-wide.
+Proven proficiency in blockchain and AI design solutions and digital ownership of art and collectibles.</p>

 ## Work Experience